hideyukiinada/od/README.md

 I duplicated train.py and renamed the copy to train_dog.py and made the following changes (there are ways to do these without modifying the code, and I'm listing my changes for an illustration purpose for the value of each flag):

-1. I added additional Python Paths.
+1. Added additional Python Paths.
 ```
 import sys
 sys.path.append("../..")
 sys.path.append("<A directory that I cloned the repo>"/models/research/slim")
 ```

-2. I put a directory where I want to save the checkpoint as the default for the train_dir flag.
+2. Put a directory where I want to save the checkpoint as the default for the train_dir flag.
 ```
 flags.DEFINE_string('train_dir', '/tmp/od/checkpoint_and_summaries',
 ```

-3. I specified the config directory.
+3. Specified the config directory.
 ```
 flags.DEFINE_string('pipeline_config_path', '../samples/configs/faster_rcnn_resnet50_coco.config',
 ```